 The Army of the Cumberland held that day.
 A few days later they moved into nearby Murfreesboro as the Confederates retreated.
 Long months passed before the army again moved forward, this time reaching the hills of northern Georgia.
 But where the army went, it now carried emancipation as if an unfurled standard.

 Those last few hundred yards beside the Nashville Pike were more than just grass, dirt, and trees.
 It meant survival for an army and by extension the freedom of thousands well away from the battlefield.
-One-hundred and fifty years later, we cannot disassociate the actions along the Nashville Pike from were we are, as a nation.
+One-hundred and fifty years later, we cannot disassociate the actions along the Nashville Pike from where we are, as a nation.